Prostate Problems Erectile Disfunction

 The Problem: Pressure on urethra plus bladder muscle dysfunction.

-How PEMF Helps:
+How PEMF May Help:

-- Improves nerve-muscle communication
+- May improve nerve-muscle communication

-- Reduces urethral resistance
+- Potentially reduces urethral resistance

-- Enhances bladder muscle function
+- Could enhance bladder muscle function

-- Result: Easier initiation, less straining
+- Potential Result: Easier initiation, less straining

 Incomplete Bladder Emptying